FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 - Molecular Weight: 166.26 g/mol

 2,4-Undecadienal is an unsaturated aldehyde characterized by its conjugated diene system, which contributes to its potent odor profile.
-The presence of the aldehyde group is crucial for its reactivity and sensory characteristics, often imparting a fatty, citrus-like aroma that is highly valued in flavor and fragrance applications.
+The presence of the aldehyde group is crucial for its reactivity and sensory impact, often associated with fatty, citrus, and green notes.

 Citation hooks: FlavScents; PubChem; FEMA